catalyzeio/paas-cli-reference/source/baas/api-reference/acls/retrieve-all-acls-for-an-entity.md

+---
+title: Retrieve all ACLs for an entity
+---

-## Retrieve all ACLs for an entity
+# Retrieve all ACLs for an entity

 ```javascript
 var request = new XMLHttpRequest();